dgleba/550dkrcolbrail/vue-eg-552-yards/vue-eg-552-b-yard/vue-eg-552c/__status_ok__from..okta-vue-node-example.md

 todo:

+refactor naming throughout so find/replace can be done to reuse it on another table. eg: find ppost replace with pbook
-refactor naming. use ppost for post table name
+    - use ppost for post table name
+    - much more.
+    - may try to use lowercase singular and possibly underscore.

 add cancel button to form.